automata-network/docs/docs/1rpc/faq.md

 ### Which wallets can I use 1RPC with?

 EVM-compatible chains can already be used natively with MetaMask one-click deployment button.
-Alternatively, copy and paste the network’s information to any wallet that supports customized RPC endpoints, with native support provided by existing wallet partners including OneKey and MathWallet.
-We’re also constantly working on the list of wallet partners for 1RPC, so be sure to check back often.
+Alternatively, copy and paste the network’s information to any wallet that supports customized RPC endpoints.
+OneKey and MathWallet offer native support for 1RPC, and we’re also constantly working on the list of wallet partners for 1RPC, so be sure to check back often.

 Here's a 30 seconds [tutorial](https://youtu.be/moI45RtbvxQ) on how to get started with 1RPC.